Jubatian/rrpge-spec/specs/kcall.rst

 - Ret.
 A: Bit mask of available devices.

 Returns the input devices available, up to 16.
 Bit 0 of the return refers to device 0.
-Devices not necessary occur continuously.
+Devices not necessarily occur continuously.

 0x0410: Get device properties